J3698/j3698.github.io/_posts/2019-03-01-it-works-a-very-simple-visualizer.markdown

 ---

-In this part of the series I’m going to create a basic music visualizer based on beat detection.
+In this post I’m going to create a basic music visualizer based on beat detection.
 First I will install an audio API called JACK, then I'll write a JACK program to detect beats in music being played, setting the stage for more complicated visualizations.
 At the end of this post I've included a video of the results.

 ## Installing JACK
 The Raspberry Pi comes with a version of JACK that needs to be uninstalled first.
 This is because the preinstalled version doesn't work when the Pi isn't running a desktop environment.
 To uninstall JACK, run the command <span class="code">sudo apt-get purge --auto-remove jack</span> and then <span class="code">sudo apt-get purge --auto-remove jackd</span>.
 I also had to check for and remove the files <span class="code">/usr/bin/jackd</span> and <span class="code">/usr/local/bin/jackd</span>.